jywarren/image-sequencer/README.md

 ## Installation

-This library works in the browser, in Node, and on the command line (CLI), which we think is great.
+This library conveniently works in the browser, in Node, and on the command line (CLI).

 ### Unix based platforms
 You can set up a local environment to test the UI with `sudo npm run setup` followed by `npm start`